NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 ## NFDI4BIOIMAGE - National Research Data Infrastructure for Microscopy and BioImage Analysis [conference talk: The Pelagic Imaging Consortium meets Helmholtz Imaging, 5.10.2023, Hamburg]

-Riccardo Massei
+['Riccardo Massei']

-Licensed Creative Commons Attribution 4.0 International
+Licensed CC-BY-4.0

 NFDI4BIOIMAGE is a consortium within the framework of the National Research Data Infrastructure (NFDI) in Germany.
 In this talk, the consortium and the contribution to the work programme by the Helmholtz Centre for Environmental Research (UFZ) in Leipzig are outlined.

-Tags: research data management, bioimage analysis, NFDI4BioImage
+Tags: Research Data Management, Bioimage Analysis, Nfdi4Bioimage

-Content type: slides
+Content type: Slides

 [https://zenodo.org/doi/10.5281/zenodo.8414318](https://zenodo.org/doi/10.5281/zenodo.8414318)